 TLC consulted with a couple of great orthopedists to figure out what the best course of treatment would be.
 Multiple surgeries could be extra difficult because, in addition to the risks of being put under general anesthesia a few times, I would have to go through long periods of crate rest, start to feel better and then go through that all over again for the next surgery and that would be extra rough on a young pup like me.
 The visits with the vets included a bunch of x-rays & something they kept calling a “CAT scan,” which sounded very weird to me because I’m a dog but I was assured the cat thing would help them figure out what surgery I definitely needed.

 One thing everyone agreed on was that it would be good for me to start doing some physical therapy at VRC in Malvern while my foster parents and TLC were consulting with Dr. May at HOPE Veterinary Services & Dr. Nannos at Metropolitan Veterinary Associates to figure out what the best treatment would be that would let me get back to the business of being a puppy as soon as possible.
-Ultimately, they all decided that I’d have FemoralHead Osteotomy for my hip and __________ to fix my wrist & elbow.
+Ultimately, they all decided that I’d have FemoralHead Osteotomy for my hip and Ulnar Ostectomy to allow my leg to grow & help correct the issues from my wrist & elbow deformities.
 Dr. Nannos said he can do both procedures in one operation which means I get to avoid the some of the extra risks to being under general anesthesia and a bunch of operations and it would be less of a roller coaster ride of starting to feel better only to have to deal with more surgery and crate rest right away.
 I’m a puppy, I want to get well so I can play!